GIBueno25/CryptoClustering/README.md

 # **Cryptocurrency Clustering Analysis**

-This project applies clustering techniques to cryptocurrency market data to group cryptocurrencies based on their price change percentages over various time intervals.
+This challenge applies clustering techniques to cryptocurrency market data to group cryptocurrencies based on their price change percentages over various time intervals.
 Principal Component Analysis (PCA) is also employed to reduce the dimensionality of the data while preserving most of the variance.

 ## **Overview**

 The analysis follows these steps:

-    Data Preprocessing:
+    Data Processing:
         Load the cryptocurrency market data.
-        Standardize the data using StandardScaler to normalize feature scales.
+        Normalize the data using Standard Scaler.

     K-Means Clustering:
         Apply K-Means clustering to identify groups of cryptocurrencies.